-Ranmore House is a 'care home'.
+Clareville Road is a 'care home'.
 People in care homes receive accommodation and nursing or personal care as single package under one contractual agreement.
 CQC regulates both the premises and the care provided, and both were looked at during this inspection.

-The service had a manager; however, they were not yet registered with the commission though the process had been started.
-There had been a change of provider since the last inspection.
-Both the registered providers were registered with the Care Quality Commission.
-This means that they are legally responsible for how the service is run and for the quality and safety of the care provided.
+The service had a manager registered with the Care Quality Commission.
+This means that they and the provider are legally responsible for how the service is run and for the quality and safety of the care provided.